dart-lang/language/working/0678 - partial classes/feature-brainstorm.md

 - Allow computer-generated code to add members (functions, fields, properties, constructors, etc) to human-generated code directly – without requiring subclasses, mix-ins, or manually connecting generated private members with user-created public members.
+  - The user will still have to provide "stubs" for these members to enable static analysis.
-- Allow user-created "stubs" to be added filled in by generated code.
-This a number of static-analysis and tooling scenarios to work without the code being generated first.
+- Allow user-created "stubs" to be filled in by generated code.
+This allows a number of static-analysis and tooling scenarios to work without the code being generated first.